 How many of you remember curling up with a copy of the Guinness Book of World Records?
 It was always amazing to read about the various accomplishments that could get you into this annual tome.
-As youths, we would daydream about becoming the next big record setter in some odd or outlandish scheme.
-Little did we know, that we would actually have an opportunity to challenge ourselves to become a record setter.
-During our Smoky Mountain trip, we visited the Ripley’s Guinness World Records Adventure in Gatlinburg.
+As youths, we would daydream about becoming the next big record-setter in some odd or outlandish scheme.
+Little did we know, that we would have an opportunity to challenge ourselves to become a record-setter.
+During our Smoky Mountain trip, we visited Ripley’s Guinness World Records Adventure in Gatlinburg.
 We certainly weren’t going to pass up an opportunity to make it into the record books.

 We want to thank Ripley’s Gatlinburg for their hospitality.
 Rest assured all opinions are our own.

 We were still dealing with the on and off showers but were not going to let that interfere with our plans.
 After a day of exploring Ripley’s Aquarium, we decided that we might as well check out another one of their sites.
 (You can read about the aquarium here.)
 We had finished our dinner and spent some time rummaging through the numerous shops that line the strip.
 When we came to the Guinness site, we were ready to do a little fun exploring.
 Once inside, the first task is to get yourself set up with an Adventure Pass.
 This allows visitors to participate in the world record challenges and perhaps become a record-setter.
 With pass in hand, it was time to dive in.

 Guinness World Records is a cross between a museum and an interactive gallery.
 Many of the exhibits are designed to show visitors the odd and amazing.
 A slew of video boards showcase the skills that some of the previous record-setters used to make it to the coveted title of world’s best.
 Even without the opportunity to become a record-setter, there is plenty to see and do.

 One for the Record Books